SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/8-query-engine.md

 The previous steps should only really need to be done once when first setting up a namespace.
 Afterwards, the VCF file importer can be called repeatedly for each of your datasets.

 <pre title="Title of the snippet">
-<span class="prompt">~/seqware_github/seqware-distribution/target$</span> <kbd> java -classpath seqware-queryengine-0.12.0-full.jar com.github.seqware.queryengine.system.importers.SOFeatureImporter ../../seqware-queryengine/src/test/resources/com/github/seqware/queryengine/system/FeatureImporter/consequences_annotated.vcf -o keyValueVCF.out -r 59a1aca5-4a5f-4006-b395-ca8cb5dd8c50 -s 5e7a2327-08ac-4455-9687-ec4c3737074f -w VCFVariantImportWorker </kbd>
+<span class="prompt">~/seqware_github/seqware-distribution/target$</span> <kbd> java -classpath seqware-queryengine-0.12.0-full.jar com.github.seqware.queryengine.system.importers.SOFeatureImporter</kbd>
 usage: SOFeatureImporter
  -a <adHocTagSet>   (optional) an ID for an ad hoc TagSet, Tags will
                     either be found or added to this set, a new TagSet